Cellar Spiders Identification Guide

 Physical Characteristics

-Their coloring is pale and subtle, typically gray, cream, tan, or light brown.
-Juveniles often appear translucent.
-The body consists of a small cephalothorax (head region) and an elongated, cylindrical abdomen.
-Some individuals display subtle darker markings on the carapace.
+Their color is pale, typically gray, cream, tan, or light brown.
+Young spiders often appear see-through.
+The body has a small head region and a long, tube-shaped abdomen.
+Some have faint darker markings on their backs.

 Key identification features include:

-• Extremely long, thin legs - Often 5-6 times the body length
+• Very long, thin legs that are 5-6 times the body length

-• Small, elongated body - Cylindrical abdomen, not rounded like house spiders
+• Small, tube-shaped body that is not rounded like house spiders

-• Hangs upside down - Always found inverted in their irregular webs
+• Hangs upside down in their messy, tangled webs

 Web Characteristics